 The Master's training is part of the research phase in which the students work on a current topic in the field of physics of nuclear-, particle- and astrophysics.
 The topic and methodology characterize the qualification profile of the study program in a special way.
 Possible areas of research are based on the main research areas of the Department of Physics and the special offer of the professors.
-Topics are e.g. astro- and astroparticle physics, experimental nuclear physics, experimental particle physics, theoretical particle and high-energy physics, as well as fundamental plasma physics.
+Topics are e.g. astro- and astroparticle physics, experimental nuclear physics, experimental particle physics, theoretical particle and high-energy physics, fundamental plasma physics and many more.
 Both experimental and theoretical topics are possible, ranging from the physical basics to applied issues in detector engineering and measurement processes.

 The Master's training serves the learning of special subject-specific methods, which are necessary for the realisation of a Master's thesis in the field of nuclear-, particle- and astrophysics.
 For experimental topics, these are usually specific preparation and measurement skills as well as methods for data evaluation.
 For theoretically oriented topics, students learn the necessary analytical and numerical methods that are necessary for research work in the corresponding focus area.